laataiasu/laataiasu.github.io/content/_draft/masjid.md

 Pentingnya pengembangan aplikasi yang bersifat *open source* dan dapat diakses secara publik, sehingga kode yang buruk dapat terbuka dan banyak yang dapat memberikan saran perbaikan melalui discussion atau pull request.

-Literasi digital dan literasi data harus diutamakan sebagai prioritas utama.
+Literasi digital dan literasi [[Data]] harus diutamakan sebagai prioritas utama.

 How to do this?

 *** Initiating the digitalization of mosque systems involves revamping outdated management processes.
-Previously, everything was handled manually, and announcements were limited to major events such as Jumatan, Idul Fitri, Idul Adha, etc. However, now everything is recorded within a system, showcasing the ranking of each mosque, akin to stocks market.
+Previously, everything was handled manually, and announcements were limited to major events such as Jumatan, [[Idul Fitri]], [[Idul Adha]], etc. However, now everything is recorded within a system, showcasing the ranking of each mosque, akin to stocks market.

 I believe their market potential is substantial, though not comparable to the stock market.
 The transparency introduced by this digital shift can empower the community, fostering a sense of involvement.